 - 1. Before you start, be sure you have enough room around the vehicle. - Firmly apply both the parking brake and the regular brake.
 See "Parking Brake" in the Index if necessary.
-NOTE: Do not use the accelerator pedal, and be - NOTE: Do not use the accelerator pedal, and be ready to turn off the engine immediately if it starts. - 3.
+Do not use the accelerator pedal, and be ready to turn off the engine immediately if it starts. - 3.
 Try to start the engine in each gear.
 The starter should work only in PARK (P) or NEUTRAL (N).
 If the starter works in any other position, your vehicle needs service.